QilongZhang/srswiki/v2_EN_DeliveryHLS.md

         # @see https://github.com/winlinvip/simple-rtmp-server/issues/304#issuecomment-74000081
         # default: 1.5
         hls_td_ratio    1.5;
+        # the audio overflow ratio.
+        # for pure audio, the duration to reap the segment.
+        # for example, the hls_fragment is 10s, hsl_aof_ratio is 2.0,
+        # the segemnt will reap to 20s for pure audio.
+        # default: 2.0
+        hls_aof_ratio   2.0;
         # the hls window in seconds, the number of ts in m3u8.
         # default: 60
         hls_window      60;